FrontMage/web3d/README.md

 cargo run
 ```

+# Wallet balance issues

+Please make sure that the wallets in `./key` has some balance for gas fee.

 # Cross-platform build
 To build this project for other platform, make sure you have cross compiler tools installed on your development machine.